 - Introduction to Drama Therapy

 English Home Language OR First Additional Language Level 5

 Applicants with entry requirements of at least 30-33 APS points are wait-listed, subject to place availability.

-Please note, the application closing date for Bachelor of Audiology, Bachelor of Speech-Language Pathology, and Bachelor of Arts in Film & Television is 30 June 2022
+Application closing date for Bachelor of Audiology, Bachelor of Speech-Language Pathology, and Bachelor of Arts in Film & Television: 30 June 2023

 University Application Process

 - The Student Enrolment Centre at Wits handles all student applications.

 - Please click here for an overview of the application process.

 - Check the admission requirements for your degree.
 Check if any additional selection requirements apply.

 - Submit your application, required documentation and application fee before the closing date.